-- One 60-minute, live webinar to summarize the curriculum and provide a decision guide [required]
+- One 60-minute, live webinar to summarize the SEEDS Model™ and receive a decision guide [required]

 - One two-hour Unconscious Bias Wisdom Lab to take a deeper dive into the scripts that drive implicit biases [optional]

 - One two-hour Identity Cores Wisdom Lab to explore the multiplicity of "self" through experiences, natural traits, and preferences and the degree to which you bring your whole self to work [optional]

 - One 90-minute Emotional Intelligence Coaching Session to identify personal triggers and saboteurs to avoid self-sabotage and strengthen calm, creativity, and emotional intelligence [optional]